Catalog of medicines. Interaction with other drugs

 Side effects

-Allergic reactions, fever, drowsiness, fatigue, nausea, vomiting, diarrhea, abdominal pain; myalgia, arthralgia, shortness of breath, headache, paresthesia; lymphadenopathy, conjunctivitis, ulceration of the oral mucosa; increased activity of "liver" transaminases, increased activity of CPK, hypercreatininemia; lactic acidosis, hepatomegaly, fatty degeneration liver (mainly in women).
+Allergic reactions, fever, drowsiness, fatigue, nausea, vomiting, diarrhea, abdominal pain; myalgia, arthralgia, shortness of breath, headache, paresthesia; lymphadenopathy, conjunctivitis, ulceration of the oral mucosa; increased activity of “liver” transaminases, increased CPK activity, hypercreatininemia; lactic acidosis, hepatomegaly, fatty degeneration liver (mainly in women).

 Special instructions.
-During the period of treatment, the development of infections caused by opportunistic microorganisms is possible.
-Patients should be informed that treatment with antiretroviral drugs does not prevent the risk of transmission of HIV to others through sexual intercourse or blood transfusion, so patients should take appropriate precautions.
+During the treatment period, infections caused by opportunistic microorganisms may develop.
+Patients should be informed that treatment with antiretroviral drugs does not prevent the risk of transmitting HIV to others through sexual contact or blood transfusions, and patients should take appropriate precautions.

-Inside, adults and children over 12 years old - 300 mg 2 times a day.
-Children from 3 months to 12 years - 8 mg / kg 2 times a day; maximum dose- 600 mg / day.
+Orally, adults and children over 12 years old - 300 mg 2 times a day.
+Children from 3 months to 12 years - 8 mg/kg 2 times a day; maximum dose- 600 mg/day.

 Overdose

-In clinical studies, patients received single doses of abacavir up to 1200 mg and daily doses up to 1800 mg.
-There were no reports of unexpected adverse reactions.
+In clinical studies, patients received single doses of abacavir up to 1200 mg and daily doses of up to 1800 mg.
+There were no unexpected adverse reactions reported.
 The effect of higher doses of abacavir is unknown.

-Treatment: it is necessary to monitor the patient's condition in order to identify signs of intoxication and, if necessary, carry out maintenance therapy.
-There are no data on the possibility of removing abacavir using hemodialysis and peritoneal dialysis.
+Treatment: It is necessary to monitor the patient's condition in order to identify signs of intoxication and, if necessary, provide maintenance therapy.
+There is no data on the possibility of removing abacavir using hemodialysis and peritoneal dialysis.

 Interactions with other drugs

-Does not inhibit metabolic processes involving CYP3A4, CYP2C9 and CYP2D6 isoenzymes.
-Additive action in combination with didanosine, zalcitabine, lamivudine and stavudine.
+Does not inhibit metabolic processes involving the isoenzymes CYP3A4, CYP2C9 and CYP2D6.
+Additive effect in combination with didanosine, zalcitabine, lamivudine and stavudine.
 Ethanol increases AUC by 41%.

 Precautions for use

 Monotherapy is not allowed.
-Only a specialist with experience in the treatment of HIV infection can prescribe the drug.
-Before starting active antiretroviral therapy, a complete clinical and laboratory examination of the patient is carried out, incl. the level of viral load on plasma and the number of CD4 + T-lymphocytes are determined.
-During treatment, regular (every 3–6 months) assessment of the level of the replication process, plasma viral load (determination of bDNA and RT-PCR) and the level of CD4+ cells is shown.
+Only a specialist with experience in treating HIV infection can prescribe the drug.
+Before starting active antiretroviral therapy, a complete clinical and laboratory examination of the patient is carried out, incl.
+The level of viral load in the plasma and the number of CD4+ T-lymphocytes are determined.
+During treatment, regular (every 3–6 months) assessment of the level of the replication process, viral load in the plasma (bDNA and RT-PCR determination) and the level of CD4+ cells is indicated.

-In the presence of clinical symptoms of HIV infection, it is necessary to start therapy without taking into account the number of CD4 + cells and the level of viral load on plasma.
-The appearance of any signs of a hypersensitivity reaction (usually occurring in the first 6 weeks of treatment) due to their potential danger for life requires discontinuation (and further use of the drug is unacceptable).
-The patient should be warned that treatment does not reduce the risk of passing HIV to others.
+If clinical symptoms of HIV infection are present, it is necessary to start therapy without taking into account the number of CD4+ cells and the level of viral load in the plasma.
+The appearance of any signs of a hypersensitivity reaction (usually occurring in the first 6 weeks of treatment) due to their potential danger for life requires discontinuation of use (and further use of the drug is unacceptable).
+The patient should be warned that treatment does not reduce the risk of transmitting HIV to others.

 CATEGORIES